Eden-N-H/DR.ONE/README.md

 need to install the 'pygame' library to your local development environment (used to render the GUI).

-To install simply insert type the following into terminal:
+To install simply insert the following into terminal:

 pip install pygame